nkkmd/cultivationdata-net/SystemDevelopment/automatic_white_background_transparency.md

-# [Image Processing] Automatically Detect White Background and Make It Transparent Using Python
+# Automatically Detect White Background and Make It Transparent Using Python

 ## Overview